(Master’s or Professional degrees)

 Statement of Purpose

-Unless otherwise noted within the Graduate Program Requirements Web page, each degree-seeking applicant is expected to complete a Statement of Purpose.
+Unless otherwise noted within the Graduate Program Requirements Web page, each degree-seeking applicant is required to complete a Statement of Purpose.

 Unless otherwise noted within the Graduate Program Requirements Web page, three (3) letters of recommendation are required for degree-seeking applicants.